quicwg/multipath/draft-ietf-quic-multipath.md

   This value cannot exceed 2^32-1, as it is not secure to use Path IDs larger than 2^32-1 with the security considerations outlined in {{multipath-aead}}.

+The Maximum Path Identifier MUST NOT be lower than the value advertised in the initial_max_paths transport parameter.
+Receipt of a Path ID lower than the value of initial_max_paths transport parameter MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
 Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
 that uses a Path ID that is larger than the announced Path ID MUST be treated as a connection error of type FRAME_ENCODING_ERROR.